WeeScottishMan/WeeScottishMan/README.md

-<h1 align="center">Howdy there peepo 👋, I'm Roy</h1>
+<h1 align="center">Howdy there peepo 👋/h1>
-<h3 align="center">A nerd who loves FOSS software and is always trying if not badly to learn new things.
+<h3 align="center">I'm a nerd who loves FOSS software and is always trying if not badly to learn new things.
 Remembering that it's always okay to be yourself. 🏳️‍🌈🦋</h3>

 - 💡 I’m currently interested in. **Computers, coding, audio and keyboards.**